valiton/aws-param-replace/README.md

 **For everyone with NPM version lower than 5.7**

-Since `npm ci` will not be available install the package globally first
+Since `npx` will not be available install the package globally first
 ```sh
 npm i -g @valiton/aws-param-inject
 # then run it